mlaanderson/database-js/README.md

 Database-js creates the structure for a common database interface.
 It's roughly structured on Java's database interface.
 It has built in prepared statements, even if the underlying driver does not support them.
 It is built on Promises so it works well with ES7 async code.

 ## Example
+Functional examples can be found in the [examples directory](https://github.com/mlaanderson/database-js/tree/master/examples)

 Database-js uses the concept of a connection string.
 The format of the string is:
 `driver://[[[username]:[password]@]host]/database[?other parameters]`